emazack/emazack/README.md

 - 👋 Hi, I’m @emazack
 - 👀 I’m interested in Front-end, web development and programming
-- 🌱 I’m currently learning front-end: Typescript and React.
+- 🌱 I’m always learning: Typescript, React, IA development.
 Secondly, I am building solid foundations in computer science in order one day to be able to switch among technologies and became a complete software developer
 - 🤪 I want to be the living proof that innate talent does not exist, it's just matter of commitment and passion.
 I am passionate about problem solving and programming.
 I believe in multidisciplinary mindset.